TollefsonJ/my_website/content/recent_work.md

 **Tollefson, J.**, Frickel, S., Helgeson, J., and Gore, C. "From adaptation to resilience: The evolution of a field." *Working paper.*

-Burns, A. and **Tollefson, J.** "Inequality in the effects of pesticide exposure on infant health." *Working paper delivered at Population Association of America (New Orleans, LA.
-Apr.
-12-15, 2023) and American Sociological Association (Philadelphia, PA.
-Aug.
-17-21, 2023).*

 **Tollefson, J.** "Suburban development and agricultural land conversion: New landscapes of environmental inequality." *Working paper delivered at Pacific Sociological Association (Sacramento, CA. Apr.
 9, 2022).*

 <br/>